-- 3.1 The engine (engine block, crankcase, cylinder head) must be produced by the same car manufacturer. - The engine must remain inside the original engine compartment.
-The engine type is free. - The promoter will decide upon possible waivers. - 3.2 Supercharging is permitted if it complies with the manufacturer's production for the series production model which serves as basis for the race car.
-For spark ignition engines, the supercharging for the corresponding series production car must be made with spark ignition engine. - Vehicles of the same model range of a manufacturer are considered to be series production cars.
-The model year restrictions specified in this chapter (1995) must be respected. - 3.3 In case of supercharging, the nominal cylinder capacity will be multiplied by 1.7 and the car will pass into the class - corresponding to the cubic capacity class thus obtained. - For cars with mechanical superchargers (compressors), as for example G compressors, the factor for the cylinder capacity will be 1.4. - In both cases, if in a class the cubic capacity is mentioned as: Supercharged engines up to a specific cubic capacity, the coefficient (1.4 or 1.7) is not applicable. (e.g. in class TC) - The supercharging system must remain original, e.g. supercharger or compressors (Ex.
-Comprex and G-compressors).
-This means that a naturally aspirated engine must remain a naturally aspirated engine, an exhaust-gas turbocharger engine must remain an exhaust-gas turbocharger engine etc. The addition of a supercharger not complying with the original system is consequently not eligible.
-The make and the design of the supercharging system are free (so a Garrett supercharger can for example be replaced by a KKK supercharger and vice versa). - 3.5 The installation of an intercooler is free. - 3.6 The equivalence formula for rotary engines covered by NSU Wankel patents is as follows: - The equivalent cubic capacity is 1,5x the volume determined by the difference between the maximum and minimum capacities of the combustion chamber. - 3.7 The lubrication system is free. - 3.8 Air feed as well as auxiliary devices and radiators are free. - All vehicles must be able to refuel directly with a commercial type hose as used in usual service stations.
+- The engine (engine block, crankcase, cylinder head) must be produced by the same engine manufacturer.

+The engine must remain inside the original engine compartment.
+The engine type is free.

+The promoter will decide upon possible waivers. - 3.2 Supercharging is permitted. - 3.3 In case of supercharging, the nominal cylinder capacity will be multiplied by 1.7 and the car will pass into the class corresponding to the cubic capacity class thus obtained.

+For cars with mechanical superchargers (compressors), as for example G compressors, the factor for the cylinder capacity will be 1.4.

+In both cases, if in a class the cubic capacity is mentioned as: Supercharged engines up to a specific cubic capacity, the coefficient (1.4 or 1.7) is not applicable. (e.g. in class TC)

+- 3.4 The supercharging system, e.g. supercharger or compressors (Ex.
+Comprex and G- compressors) is free. - 3.5 The installation of an intercooler is free. - The equivalence formula for rotary engines covered by NSU Wankel patents is as follows:

+The equivalent cubic capacity is 1,5x the volume determined by the difference between the maximum and minimum capacities of the combustion chamber. - 3.7 The lubrication system is free. - Air feed as well as auxiliary devices and radiators are free.
+All vehicles must be able to refuel directly with a commercial type hose as used in usual service stations.
 Therefore, the refuelling opening of the tanks must allow for this operation.